 What does a pretty woman have to do with “deer and deer hunting” you say?
 Good question?
 Everything … when you get past her looks and focus on what she stands for and what she works tirelessly to promote across the country.
 She is most likely one of the best women deer hunters who you might have never heard of … at least not in the hunting world.

-In case you’ve never heard of her, Nicole McClain is the femme fatale triple threat who is about to set the hunting community on its collective ear.
-And not because she’s a Jilly-come-lately.
-Quite the contrary.
-She actually has a real job and is just now emerging onto the hunting scene because she wants to get the word out on some worthy causes she believes in and stands behind — perhaps most noteworthy: faith, cancer awareness and supporting our U.S. servicemen and women.
+In case you’ve never heard of her, Nicole McClain is a former model and actress turned advocate.
+She is just now emerging onto the hunting scene because she wants to get the word out on some worthy causes she believes in and stands behind — perhaps most noteworthy: faith, cancer awareness and supporting our U.S. servicemen and women.

 First, a little more on McClain (see her photo gallery).
 She’s a fitness freak obsessed with tactical weapons gear who grew up covered in the color of mud and muck rather than pretty in pink.
 But she is more than just another female who rides ATVs and calls herself a ‘hunter’ to turn heads.